julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_completion_zsh.md

 ---
 title: anyquery completion zsh
-description: Learn how to use the anyquery completion zsh command in AnyQuery.
+description: Learn how to use the anyquery completion zsh command in Anyquery.
 ---

 Generate the autocompletion script for zsh